How Do I Hear God’s Voice Clearly?

 One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
 (Luke 6:12)

-Jesus set aside time to be alone with God, showing us how to pray too.
+Christ Jesus set aside time to be alone with God, showing us how to pray too.
+If you’re unsure of how to hear God’s voice, take that alone time to just stop and listen to God speak.

 There’s no doubt that the busyness of our lives can be an obstacle to hearing God.
-Even Jesus had to get up super early, stay up late at night, and walk away from people when he wanted to pray.
-Jesus shows that if you want to listen to God, you have to be intentional about it.
+Even Jesus had to get up super early, stay up late at night, and walk away from people to find a quiet place when he wanted to pray.
+Jesus shows that if you want to know how to hear God’s voice, you have to be intentional about it.

-The great news is, God will meet you where you are — so let’s figure out where that is!
-Grab a pen and paper right now, and jot down a few times where and when you can meet with God.
+The great news is God will meet you where you are — so let’s figure out where that is!
+Grab a pen and paper right now, and jot down a few times where and when you can start spending time with God.

 You may need to create time: